-Wirecast is available in three versions: One, Studio and Pro.
+Wirecast is available in three versions: , Studio and Pro.

-Wirecast One is an entry level version of Wirecast.
-It has all the essential features of Wirecast without including the features found in the Studio and Pro versions.
+Wirecast One is an entry level version of Wirecast and is designed for basic live production and streaming.
 It is the most affordable way to get streams up and running.
 It allows a single camera input and streaming to one selected destination.